-Each seed type can be assigned a target.
-If the number of seeds of that type falls below that target, then the plants and seeds of that type will be excluded from cookery.
-If the number rises above the target + 20, then cooking will be allowed.
+Each seed type can be assigned a target stock amount.
+If the number of seeds of that type falls below that target, then the plants and seeds of that type will be protected from cookery.
+If the number rises above the target + 20, then cooking will be allowed again.